Navigate the Planning System with Confidence

 Before applying for a planning permit, it's essential to understand your property title.
 Easements, covenants, and restrictions on title can significantly affect what you can build.

-A title search reveals the legal boundaries of your property, any encumbrances, and ownership details.
-This information is critical for architects and planners preparing your application.
+A title search reveals the legal boundaries of your property, any encumbrances, and ownership details — often the difference between a project proceeding and being blocked by something never disclosed at sale.

 Frequently Asked Questions